Mesh44/OKE-LAB/OKE-LAB/1-verify-weblogic-application/verify.md

 ```
 Make sure the WebLogic Operator Demo application launches as in the image below.
 ![Image alt text](images/10.jpg "Image title")
+Refresh the browser and the Hostname should change.

-11. If you have not set up the application yet, or you cannot start the application, please visit the [**Migrating WebLogic Server to Kubernetes on OCI**](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=567&p210_type=2&session=102696148940850) workshop, and complete the tutorials from the Task 1 to Task 4.
+11. If you have not set up the application, or you cannot start the application, please visit the [**Migrating WebLogic Server to Kubernetes on OCI**](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=567&p210_type=2&session=102696148940850) workshop, and complete the tutorials from Task 1 to Task 4.